iann0036/former2/README.md

 **Does this replace Console Recorder?**

-Console Recorder still fills a certain gap and has features this tool does not support (such as Get/List outputs).
+[Console Recorder](https://github.com/iann0036/AWSConsoleRecorder) still fills a certain gap and has features this tool does not support (such as Get/List outputs).
 I'll be maintaining both for as long as I can.

-**I found an issue/I'm missing an output/Something's wrong.
+**I found an issue / I'm missing an output / Something's wrong.
 Can you help?**

 If you find a bug or want to raise a feature request, please do so via [the issues page](https://github.com/iann0036/former2/issues).